tiko5000/spaceros_gz_demos/README.md

-This is a ROS 2 package demonstrating how to use Gazebo for robotic simulations in the Space ROS environment.
+This is a ROS 2 package demonstrating how to use Gazebo Harmonic for robotic simulations in the Space ROS environment.
 The simulated worlds include a submersible robot on Enceladus, the Perseverance rover and Ingenuity helicopter on Mars, a space capsule docking to the ISS, and two rovers on the Moon.
 Gravity of each world is set to their actual values, and the Moon uses the Selenographic Coordinate System (SCS).
 Perseverance and Ingenuity models are meant to be as close to their real-life counterparts as possible.

 ## Docker setup

-If you don't have docker, install it with `sudo apt install docker.io`.
-If you get a permission denied error with the Docker daemon, you will have to add yourself to the docker user group with `sudo usermod -aG docker $USER`, then run `newgrp docker`.
-You may have also to run `xhost +local:docker` on your first time.
+One time setup: If you don't have Docker, install it with `sudo apt install docker.io`.
+You will have to add yourself to the Docker user group with `sudo usermod -aG docker $USER`, then run `newgrp docker` to avoid permission errors with Docker daemon.
+You will also to run `xhost +local:docker` on your first time to allow Docker to connect to gui-based application such as Gazebo and RViz.
 You will need to log out and log back in for these changes to take effect on your system.

-1. Navigate to the `docker` directory
+2. Navigate to the `docker` directory

-2. Build the docker image locally with
+3. Build the Docker image locally with

     ```./docker_build.sh```

-3. Start the container with
+4. Start the Docker container with

     ```./docker_start.sh```

-4. Once you have a running container, to get another shell, run
+5. Once you have a running container, to get another shell, run

     ```./docker_shell.sh```